Degree RequirementADN/ASN or BSN

-Known also as a Special Needs nurse, the Developmental Disability nurse works with patients or populations that have developmental disabilities such as Autism Spectrum Disorder, Down Syndrome, Fragile X syndrome, cerebral palsy and many other developmental disorders.
-Working with patients from newborn to adult, Developmental Disability Nurses are an important point of contact for patients and their families as well as the rest of the interdisciplinary care team.
+A developmental disability/special needs nurse works with patients or populations that have developmental disabilities such as Autism Spectrum Disorder, Down Syndrome, Fragile X syndrome, cerebral palsy and many other developmental disorders.
+Working with patients from newborn to adult, developmental disability nurses are an important point of contact for patients and their families, as well as the rest of the interdisciplinary care team.

-Registered nurses may find success in looking for job postings through hospitals and specialist offices, as well through government and community agencies.
-While some nurses apply for the role of Developmental Disability Nurse right after graduation and licensure, many wait until they have some nursing experience before applying.
+Registered nurses may find success in looking for job postings through hospitals and specialist offices, as well as government and community agencies.
+While some nurses apply for the developmental disability nurse role right after graduation and licensure, many wait until they have some nursing experience before applying.

 At present, there are no formal internship opportunities for new graduates who apply for the role, though hospitals may have their own procedures in place, or have an agreement with local nursing programs to facilitate intake and training.
 Internships typically include both a didactic and practical component.

 As previously stated, nurses with more experience often find the role of nursing individuals with special needs to be a fulfilling career choice.
-With some additional training on developmental disabilities, rights of individuals under the Americans with Disabilities Act, Developmental Disabilities Nurses Association (DDNA) and other factors, nurses will be ready for the challenges of the role.
+With some additional training on developmental disabilities, rights of individuals under the Americans with Disabilities Act, the Developmental Disabilities Nurses Association (DDNA), and more, nurses will be ready for the challenges of the role.

-What Are the Education Requirements for a Developmental Disability Nurse?
+What Are the Schooling Requirements for a Developmental Disability Nurse?

-Post-graduation from a 2-year college ADN program or with your 4-year BSN degree, nurses must of course become licensed through the NCLEX examination.
-Nurses must work for two or more years with patients that have developmental or intellectual disabilities prior to becoming eligible for certification through the Developmental Disabilities Nurses Association (DDNA).
+Post-graduation from a 2-year Associate’s Degree in Nursing (ADN) program or 4-year Bachelor’s of Science in Nursing (BSN) degree from an accredited nursing school, nurses must of course obtain their RN license after passing the NCLEX examination.
+RNs must work for two or more years with patients that have developmental or intellectual disabilities prior to becoming eligible for certification through the Developmental Disabilities Nurses Association (DDNA).

 Are Any Certifications or Credentials Needed?